Introduction

 Scripto combines the collaborative powers of Google Docs with the screenwriting power of Final Draft.
 The program allows you to create scripts that can be written in real-time with any number of collaborators.

-Every block of text in a script is called an "element."
-Each element has a type.
-Based on the element type, Scripto knows how to format each block of text.
+Every chunk of text in a script is called a "block."
+Each block has a type.
+Based on the block type, Scripto knows how to format each block of text, automatically applying the correct alignment, margins, casing, and text formatting.

 You know how character names appear in all caps while lines of dialogue are normal sentence case, and they have very different margins?
-All that formatting gets handled automatically just by assigning the right element type.
+All that formatting gets handled automatically just by assigning the right block type.

 Scene Heading is for describing where a scene is taking place.
 Eg. INT.
 OFFICE - DAY